apollo

 Diet & Lifestyle Advise

-• Prefer more whole foods and grains instead of processed ones.
-Limiting starch may also help decrease inflammation.
+• Prefer whole foods and whole grains over processed foods.

-• Avoid intake of processed foods, foods high in sugar and fat, as these may cause inflammation.
+• Limit foods high in sugar, fat, and excess starch, as they may increase inflammation.

-• Limit salt intake and prefer herbs or spices like garlic, ginger, and turmeric, a natural anti-inflammatory.
+• Limit salt intake and use natural spices like garlic, ginger, and turmeric.

 Special Advise

-• A person with diabetes should have a test of glycated haemoglobin (HBA1C) to check your blood glucose level control, as Fludrocortisone increased the blood sugar level.
+• A person with diabetes should have a glycated haemoglobin (HbA1c) test to assess blood glucose control, as Fludrocortisone has increased blood glucose levels.

 • Do not contact anyone who has shingles, chickenpox, or measles while taking Fludrocortisone.
-If you accidentally come in contact with any person having them, please inform your doctor immediately as it requires special treatment if you have not had these illnesses.
+If you accidentally come into contact with someone who has them, please inform your doctor immediately, as it requires special treatment if you have not had these illnesses.

-• Regular checkup from your doctor, As long term use of Fludrocortisone may make your bones brittle.
+• Regular checkups from your doctor, as long-term use of Fludrocortisone may make your bones brittle.

 Patients Concern